MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     >[!Note]
     > Dynamics 365 Guides chat supports certain formats, including bold, italic, strikethrough, and underline.
 It also supports hyperlinks.
 However, it does not support HTML-formatted text or lists, such as a passage you copy and paste from a website.
     >
-    > For example, if you copy and paste text from a website that has HTML formatting and send it during a Dynamics 365 Guides call, the Dynamics 365 Guides user will see the text in the Chat window, but the formatting may not be what you expect.
+    > For example, if you copy and paste text from a website that has HTML formatting and send it during a Dynamics 365 Guides call, the Dynamics 365 Guides user will see the plain text in the Chat window, but the formatting may not be what you expect.

 ## Start a chat from Teams mobile